naturuplift/WeatherDashboard/README.md

 </p>
 <br/>

 Welcome to the Weather Dashboard Project!
 This web application allows users to check the current weather conditions and forecast for a specific location.
-The dashboard provides real-time weather information, ensuring you stay informed about the atmospheric conditions.
+The dashboard provides real-time weather information, ensuring you stay informed about the atmospheric conditions when you plan a trip.

 ## Getting Started
 To use the weather dashboard, simply visit the [Weather Dashboard Page][weather-dash].
 Enter the desired location in the search bar and press the search button to retrieve the weather data.

-## Weather Information
+## Weather Information for a City

+-    Current:
+    - Date
+    - Icon Representation of Weather Conditions
--    Current Temperature
+    - Temperature
+    - Wind Speed
     - Humidity
+-   5-Day Forecast
+    - Date
+    - Icon Representation of Weather Conditions
+    - Temperature
     - Wind Speed
--    UV Index
--    5-Day Forecast
+    - Humidity

 ## Search History